 - Lieutenant Colonel Serling is assigned to determine if Captain Walden should be posthumously awarded the Medal of Honor.
 A White House aide erroneously refers to it as the Congressional Medal of Honor and Serling corrects him.
 The aide sarcastically responds with "Tell that to Congress" but is thankful to Serling for the correction.

-- In the same movie, Captain Walden is continually referred to as potentially being "the first woman to be awarded the Medal of Honor."
-The problem being that Captain Mary Edwards Walker, a Union Army surgeon, was the first (and so far only) woman ever awarded the medal, which she earned through her courageous actions during the Battle of Bull Run, July 21,1861.
+- Captain Walden is continually referred to as potentially being "the first woman to be awarded the Medal of Honor."
+The problem being that Captain Mary Edwards Walker, a Union Army surgeon, was the first (and so far only) woman ever awarded the medal, which she earned through her courageous actions during the Battle of Bull Run, July 21, 1861.
 The scriptwriter later confessed that he had simply assumed that the Medal of Honor recipients were a males-only club without actually looking into whether any woman had already been awarded the medal.

 - When a Pulitzer Prize in the Letters, Drama or Music categories is awarded to a non-American-citizen, note or called simply "the Pulitzer Prize", as if there were only one (and context doesn't make it clear which category is meant).